 Authorities announced the safe return of Ayvani Hope Perez of Ellenwood, a suburb of Atlanta, on Wednesday, and said she was in good health.
 Two suspects, Juan Alberto Contreras-Rodriguez, 40, and Wildrego Jackson, 29, are in federal custody, Clayton County police chief Gregory Porter said, but added that officials are looking for other potential suspects.

-Fourteen-year-old Ayvani Hope Perez of Ellenwood, Ga., in an undated photo.
+Fourteen-year-old Ayvani Hope Perez of Ellenwood, Ga., was missing since early Tuesday.